Every Second Counts

 - 1-10 Second Page Load Time – 123% bounce rate increase

-This clearly shows that for your small business website to be performing optimally and hence provide a good user experience, at least when it comes to speed, it needs to load in under 3 seconds.
+This clearly shows that for your small business website to perform optimally and provide a good user experience, at least when it comes to speed, it needs to load in under 3 seconds.

 Website Speed and Your Google Rankings

-In fact, Google, with the constant push for increased user experience levels has included page speed as a ranking factor on desktop websites since 2010 and mobile sites as of July 2018.
+, with the constant push for increased user experience levels, Google has included page speed as a ranking factor on desktop websites since 2010 and mobile sites as of July 2018.

 - “As part of that effort, today we’re including a new signal in our search ranking algorithms: site speed.
 Site speed reflects how quickly a website responds to web requests.”
 (Google Blog)